-The rule is identical to the caselgnoreMatch rule except that all space characters are skipped during comparison (case is irrelevant as characters are numeric).
+The rule is identical to the caselgnoreMatch rule (case is irrelevant as characters are numeric) except that all space characters are removed during preparation as detailed in clause 6.6.2.

-6.1.8 Numeric String Ordering Match
+7.1.5 Numeric String Ordering Match

 The Numeric String Ordering Match rule compares the collation order of a presented string with an attribute value of type NumericString.